 Near-Term On-Peak Case: (Y+3) SUM1

-Near-Term Off-Peak Case: (Y+4) HWLL
+Near-Term Off-Peak Case: (Y+4) HRML

 Long-Term On-Peak Case: (Y+7) SUM1

-For example, the following flat start cases would be developed during the period from July 2017 through January 2018: 2020 SUM1, 2021 HWLL, and 2024 SUM1.
-These cases could then be used for planning assessments performed in 2018.
+For example, the following flat start cases would be developed during the period from July 2023 through January 2024: 2026 SUM1, 2027 HRML, and 2030 SUM1.
+These cases could then be used for planning assessments performed in 2024.
 The DWG may choose to develop dynamic flat start data sets for alternative cases that meet the same objectives with respect to facilitating the completion of NERC TPL planning assessments.

 After January 1st, 2015, ERCOT shall serve as the flat start coordinator for all DWG flat start cases.